magwojtek/software-design-patterns/src/patterns/structural/decorator/README.md

 - When the overhead of multiple decorated objects might cause performance issues
 - When client code would be overly complicated by working with multiple decorator layers

+## Real-World Examples

+### Java I/O Streams
+Java's I/O library is a classic example of the Decorator pattern.
+Classes like BufferedInputStream, DataInputStream, and FileInputStream all implement the same InputStream interface.
+Base components like FileInputStream can be wrapped with decorators like BufferedInputStream (for buffered reading) or GZIPInputStream (for decompression) to add functionality.

+### Web Service Middleware
+Web frameworks like Express.js use the Decorator pattern for middleware functions.
+Each middleware decorator adds behavior to the request/response handling pipeline, such as authentication, logging, compression, or error handling, while maintaining the same interface for processing HTTP requests.

+### UI Component Libraries
+Frontend frameworks implement decorators for UI components.
+For example, a basic button component can be enhanced with decorators that add tooltip functionality, drag-and-drop capabilities, animation effects, or accessibility features while preserving the original component's interface.

+### Pizza Ordering Systems
+Food ordering applications, particularly for pizzas, often use the Decorator pattern.
+A base pizza can be decorated with various toppings (cheese, pepperoni, mushrooms) where each topping adds to the description and price of the pizza without changing the interface.

+### Authorization Systems
+Security frameworks use decorators to add authorization checks to service methods.
+A base service implements business logic, while security decorators verify permissions before delegating to the original service method, allowing security policies to be applied dynamically without modifying the underlying service code.

 ## Further Considerations

 - **Adapter vs Decorator**: While Decorator changes the object's behavior but keeps its interface, Adapter changes the interface without altering behavior.